iOS 16 Beta Problems: 5 Things You Need to Know

 Apple’s iOS 16 beta change log highlights a number of issues and testers are reporting additional problems with the firmware.

-Right now we’re hearing about abnormal battery drain, installation and download problems, Face ID problems, Wi-Fi issues, Bluetooth problems, crashes, lag, and problems with first and third-party applications.
+We’re hearing about abnormal battery drain, installation and download problems, problems with Messages, Face ID problems, Wi-Fi issues, Bluetooth problems, crashes, lag, and problems with first and third-party applications.

-Apple will fix many of the problems plaguing the iOS 16 beta, but some issues will probably linger throughout the beta testing process.
+Apple will fix some of the problems plaguing the iOS 16 beta, but others will probably linger throughout the beta testing process.

 You can’t predict what you’ll encounter during your time on the iOS 16 beta and that’s why we recommend doing some prep work before you install the software on your iPhone.